Is Fat Good for You? Everything You Need to Know About Dietary Fats

 They’re not created equal: omega-6s cause inflammation in the body, while omega-3s don’t.

 Omega-3 fatty acids

-The best sources of omega-3 fats are wild salmon, sardines, anchovies, grass-fed beef, leafy greens, and pastured egg yolks.
+The best sources of omega-3 fats are wild salmon, sardines, anchovies, grass-fed beef and pastured egg yolks.
 Walnuts, flaxseeds, and chia seeds are also rich in omega-3s, but your body can’t easily absorb fatty acids from plants (more on that below).
 You can also supplement your diet with krill oil, which is more quickly and better absorbed by the body than other fish oil supplements.
 One gram of krill oil a day is good.

 There are different kinds of omega-3s:

 - EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) – these are long-chain fatty acids, which means they have at least 14 carbon atoms in their tails, and both come from animal sources.
 Most fish oil supplements contain a combination of EPA and DHA, since they each carry benefits and complement each other.
 EPA and DHA are especially important for pregnant and breastfeeding women — they’re essential to building and strengthening your baby’s brain.